angelinopersia/papofic/README.md

 <br />

+**Papofic does the basic job of a word processing software and saves you the time and effort needed into thinking up the document's content.
+The document is already written, not counting the variable information such as your name and the destination's address.**

+**All that you are required to do is choose an existing document and fill in the information fields.
+You can also choose an existing theme if you wish to decorate your document.**

+**Once you're done, you may either save it as a `pdf` file or print it.**

 \* _Papofic only supports French localization as of today.
 It is not yet (and will likely never be) planned to support other languages in the future._

 ## Link to website